 - Flour: If you have both bread flour and all-purpose flour on hand, I recommend using bread flour.
 All-purpose flour definitely works, but you get a sturdier and more bread-like texture from bread flour.
 I love using whole wheat flour when I can, but this dough is not fit for all whole wheat flour.
-In my recipe testing, I found that similar to Honey Wheat English Muffins, replacing up to 1 cup of the bread/all-purpose flour with whole wheat flour worked just fine.
+In my recipe testing, I found that similar to homemade English muffins, replacing up to 1 cup of the bread/all-purpose flour with whole wheat flour worked just fine.
 The bread was a bit denser, but had great flavor.
 I usually make it with 3 cups of bread flour and 1/3 cup whole wheat flour.

 Add-ins are completely optional, but I encourage seeds and/or nuts for a little texture.
 I usually use sunflower seeds.
 Other options include chopped pecans or walnuts, pepitas, raisins, dried cranberries, or a blend of these.
 You could also throw in smaller seeds such as chia, flax, or sesame.
 See recipe note below before starting.

 Soak the grain cereal in the boiling water, as pictured above.